Programs & Activities

 Cynthia Wicks, Instructional Specialist

-Miss Wicks works with the instructional staff to provide special academic help to ANY student at Eastwood who has been identified as needing additional support.
-Jane Barrow serves as the case manager for students on an Individualized Education Plan (IEP) and works with homeroom teachers to design a program which best meets the needs of each student.
-Homeroom teachers attend IEP meetings and provide open communication about changes to the schedule so all students are able to participate in special classroom events, field trips, assemblies, and guest speakers.
+Miss Wicks works with the instructional staff.
+She provides special academic help to ANY student at Eastwood who has been identified as needing additional support.
+Jane Barrow serves as the case manager for students on an Individualized Education Plan (IEP).
+She works with homeroom teachers to design a program which best meets the needs of each student.
+Homeroom teachers attend IEP meetings.
+They provide open communication about changes to the schedule.
+This allows all students to participate in special classroom events, field trips, assemblies, and guest speakers.
 ALL students are to be treated with equality and a sense of belonging.
 No form of discrimination will be tolerated in the education of any student.
-The Special Programs Teacher and the Instructional Specialist are both members of the MTI Team which evaluates student progress within interventions.
+The Special Programs Teacher and the Instructional Specialist are both members of the MTI Team.
+The team evaluates student progress within interventions.

 English Language Learner program, Karla Addington

-The English Language Learner program teacher (ELL) provides daily services to students who do not speak English as their first language and require additional support to improve both receptive and expressive language skills.
+The English Language Learner program teacher (ELL) provides daily services to students were English isn't their first language.
+They also provide additional support to improve both receptive and expressive language skills.
 The ELL program teacher attends parent teacher conferences and works closely with the homeroom teacher to coordinate the student’s program.
-The homeroom teachers provide open communication about changes to the schedule so all students are able to participate in special classroom events, field trips, assemblies, and guest speakers.
+The homeroom teachers provide open communication about changes to the schedule.
+This allows all students to participate in special classroom events, field trips, assemblies, and guest speakers.
 The English Language Learner program teacher is a member of the MTI Team which evaluates student progress within interventions.

 Speech/Language Therapist: Heather Hull